LinkedInLearning/essential-jenkins-2468076/Ch01/01_03-solution-deploy-a-jenkins-server/README.md

 ## The Solution uses Amazon Web Services
-The solution demonstrated in the courseI uses the Amazon web services public Cloud platform.
-Prequisites to the solution include:
+The solution demonstrated in the course uses the Amazon web services public Cloud platform.
+Prerequisites to the solution include:

 - Create a key pair for SSH connections
-- Create an ec2 instance using a Ubuntu AMI
+- Create an EC2 instance using a Ubuntu AMI
 - Create an elastic IP for persistent DNS assignment

 ## Exercise files are available for this challenge.